HandongHCI/HandongHCI.github.io/Courses/HCI03.md

 **A. Smart-Home Techs and HCI**

-- Smart Home IoT - Google Nest
+- Smart Home IoT - Google Nest examples
+Lots of IoT sensors and devices that intend to make your life easier have been introduced.
+But not every product was successful, and only some are famously used.
+Why?
+That's because of UX.
+If a product requires too much care (e.g., too often battery change, easily disconnected from the internet, unsatisfied features in a smartphone app, inconvenience in data monitoring/handling), it is not the smart product anymore.
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/6-JXxFZYXlQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 - Smart Speakers - Google Home